 However, curcumin by itself is poorly absorbed.
 So to benefit from it, you’ll need a supplement with enhanced bioavailability.

 Methods to improve bioavailability include added black pepper extract (piperine), mixing with phosphatidylcholine (phytosomes), or taking a curcumin nanoparticle product.
-Check labels to ensure you’re getting a product that will actually work.
+Check labels to ensure you’re getting a product that will actually be absorbed.

-Curcumin is fat-soluble, so it should be taken with a meal or other fat source (such as fish oil).
+Curcumin is fat-soluble, so it should be taken with a meal or other fat source (such as fish oil) to help boost absorption further.

 Surprising Supplement #2: Berberine